Child home care

 - When the family wants to have a carer at home, the family looks for and chooses the carer.

-- The family notifies the selected carer to the day-care centre director of the area (contact information provided below).
+- The family notifies the selected carer to the early childhood education unit manager of the area (contact information provided below).

 - The carer must be aged between 18 and 68.
 The carer cannot be anyone living in the same household or an au pair.